HomeAncient History

 Hippomenes prayed to Aphrodite for help, and she pitied his cause.
 She gave Hippomenes three entrancing golden apples and told him to toss the apples into Atalanta’s path during the footrace.
 The apples were so beautiful that Atalanta would be compelled to pick them up, which would give Hippomenes a chance to run ahead.

 The plan worked, and Hippomenes successfully won the race and Atalanta.
-But the myth does not end there… Hippomenes forgot to thank Aphrodite and so she compelled him to make love to his new wife in a sacred temple.
+But the myth does not end there.
+Hippomenes forgot to thank Aphrodite, so she compelled him to make love to his new wife in a sacred temple.
 The goddess of that temple was very offended and turned the lovers into lions.

 bouguereau wounded eros goddess aphrodite

-Wounded Cupid, by Williams-Adolphe Bouguereau, 1857, Private Collection, via Wikimedia Commons
+Wounded Cupid, by Williams-Adolphe Bouguereau, 1857, Private Collection.
+Source: Wikimedia Commons

 Aphrodite did not always bestow favor.
-In the case of her own son’s romance, she may have experienced evil laughter.
-The goddess Aphrodite had a son named Eros, and he was the god of erotic love.
-He is often depicted with wings, and a bow and arrow.
-In Greek myth he was represented as an adolescent, but Roman myths tend to depict him as a baby (Cupid).
+The goddess Aphrodite had a son named Eros, the god of erotic love.
+He is often depicted with wings and a bow and arrow.
+In Greek myth, he is represented as an adolescent, but Roman myths tend to depict him as a baby (Cupid).
 He would use his magic arrows to shoot people’s hearts and cause them to fall in love, often under the instruction of Aphrodite.

 When the news spread of a beautiful mortal woman named Psyche who could compete with Aphrodite’s own beauty, the goddess became supremely envious.
 She commanded her son to shoot his magic arrows and force Psyche to fall in love with a hideous beast.

-Upon meeting Psyche, Eros himself fell in love with her.
-He disobeyed Aphrodite and instead took Psyche to his own hidden home to be his wife.
-When Psyche betrayed his trust one time, Eros abandoned her.
+Upon meeting Psyche, Eros fell in love with her.
+He disobeyed Aphrodite and instead took Psyche to his hidden home to be his wife.
+When Psyche betrayed his trust once, Eros abandoned her.
 Psyche begged Aphrodite for help.
-Angry at her son for his deceit, and angry at Psyche for her betrayal, Aphrodite ordered Psyche to perform a series of impossible and increasingly dangerous tasks.
+Angry at her son for his deceit and angry at Psyche for her betrayal, Aphrodite ordered Psyche to perform a series of impossible and increasingly dangerous tasks.

-Phaedra and Hippolytus, by Pierre-Narcisse Guérin, 1802, via Harvard Art Museums
+Phaedra and Hippolytus, by Pierre-Narcisse Guérin, 1802.
+Source: Harvard Art Museums, Cambridge, MA

-Another wrathful event that may have been heralded by maniacal laughter occurred in the myth of Hippolytus, the young prince of Troezen, who just wanted to be single his entire life.
+Another wrathful event occurs in the myth of Hippolytus, the young prince of Troezen who wanted to be single his entire life.
 Hippolytus was a devotee of Artemis, the goddess of the Hunt.
 He enjoyed worshipping Artemis so much that he vowed to be celibate, just like Artemis.

 Unfortunately for Hippolytus, young men in ancient Greece were expected to worship Aphrodite during and after puberty because she was the goddess of love and desire.
 By choosing to worship Artemis only, he rejected Aphrodite and refused to worship her.